digitallinguistics/data-format/jschemer/README.md

 </div>
 ```

+If you would prefer the properties of a schema to display in a different order, I recommend using CSS3 Flexbox's `order` property to change their order.
+Note that this must then be set on all the sibling elements as well.

 ## Notes
 * JSchemer assumes your JSON data is valid according to v4 of the JSON Schema specification.
 You should validate your JSON Schema data before running JSchemer.
 * [Default values for keywords]